SimonLembeye/crowd-counting-project/README.md

 Details can be found in train.py

 Test exemple :
-`python test.py --method bayes --model csrnet --aleatoric true --lr 1e-6` Details can be found in test.py
+`python test.py --method bayes --model csrnet`
+Details can be found in test.py

 ## Output